vernonmu/DevMtn-React-Introduction/README.md

 ## Step 3 - Displaying Numbers
 #### Summary
-In this step we are going to see how elements in our `render()` have access to properties on state.
+In this step we are going to see how elements in our `render()` function have access to properties on state.
 We will create a function called `setDisplay()` that will allow us to click on the number buttons and see the number appear in the output of the calculator.
-#### Detail
+#### Detailed Instructions
 To start, let's take a look at our div with the className of output.
 Inside that div we have a span with the className of total.
 This element sits in the output section of our calculator.

 Inside the span tags we can use `{ }` to 'break' out of JSX and use JavaScript.
 To access state we always use `{ this.state }`.
 In this case we want to use our display property so we will use `{ this.state.display }`.

 With this current setup, any time we change `this.state.display` it will displayed in our span element.